int-brain-lab/bpod-core/docs/source/state_machines/index.rst

 In this context, they can be used to specify trial structure, stimulus presentation, and response contingencies in a clear and reproducible way.
 Each state represents a specific phase of the experiment, and transitions are triggered by events such as a subject’s action or a timer.
-Timers are particularly usefu to control the duration of states and the timing of their associated output actions—such as turning on a light, sounding a buzzer, or delivering a reward—which allows fine-grained control over the experimental environment.
+Timers are particularly useful to control the duration of states and the timing of their associated output actions—such as turning on a light, sounding a buzzer, or delivering a reward—which allows fine-grained control over the experimental environment.
 This structured approach clarifies the logic of experimental protocols,